 Every café we passed here had the sound of the clack of worry beads being spun and caught by old men.
 This is the town of the koboloi.
 There’s even a museum dedicated to this loop of cord with the threaded row of beads – always an odd number – that are spun and whirled round fingers throughout Greece.
 The ancient eastern practice – koboloi hanging from the hand, turned like a clock, counting off the long hours whiled away during the day.
 Or used just like a rosary, flicking the beads one by one, counting out all life’s problems.

 Mycenae, a few kilometres north of Nafplio was once the very centre of civilization.
-For 500 years from around 1600BC, Greek preeminence and prestige was collected at this palace coiled up high on its rock.
-The seed of civilization having been blown from Crete and the Minoan empire to this royal residence crouching on its rock under a sharp pyramid of a mountain.
+For 500 years from around 1600BC, Greek preeminence and prestige was collected at this palace.
+The seed of civilization having been blown from Crete and the Minoan empire to this royal residence up on its rock under the sharp pyramid of a mountain behind.
 Agamemnon had sat in the throne room here, and terrible Greek tragedy had played out all around the columned palace…

 Helen, the wife of Agamemnon’s brother, was stolen by Paris of Troy and it was at Mycenae that Agamemnon declared his 10-year war against Troy to get her back.
 However, because of a lack of good ship-blowing wind Agamemnon couldn’t initially get his ships to sail towards Troy and so a sacrifice was needed to be made to the gods to let them conjure the winds to set them on their course.
 Agamemnon sacrificed his very own daughter, Iphigenia, on the alter here.
 On Agamemnon’s victorious return from Troy he was slain in his bathtub by the new lover of his wife Clytemnestra who had, unsurprisingly, held a bitter hated of Agamemnon for sacrificing their daughter.
 Clytemnestra was later slain by her son, Orestis, to avenge Agamemnon’s death.
 Orestis would then become insane for a time, the throne of Mycenae going to Aletes, Orestes’ half-brother.
 But not for long – recovering, Orestis returned to Mycenae and killed Aletes and took the cursed throne back.
 Orestis died here later from a snake bite and, less than 50 years after the great victory in Troy, the palace of Mycenae fell into ruin.